Please click on the link below to view the 6th Form Prospectus

 All 6th Form learners will have periods of unsupervised private study on their timetables.
 During this time they will have the use of the 6th Form area.
 Many departments also encourage students to spend time studying in their subject areas.
 Students are expected to use this time productively and it is an important step in learning to be self-disciplined and independent.
 We recommend for every hour in lessons, learners should complete at least another hour private study.

 All 6th Form learners are required to undertake the Welsh Baccalaureate / Skills Challenge Certificate.
 In order to achieve the overall Level 3 Welsh Baccalaureate, learners must complete the Advanced Skills Challenge Certificate, 5A*-C grades at GCSE, including English and Maths, and at least two other A level or Level 3 BTEC qualifications.
 More information available on the Welsh Baccalaureate page of this website and on the WJEC website.

 The process of University application begins in year 12 through the tutor programme and special events in partnership with local universities.
 Students are encouraged, advised and supported throughout the application process in order that they are successful in securing a university place that meets their needs.

-For those students who aspire to Oxbridge, Russell group universities or particularly competitive courses such as medicine, special tuition or preparation is provided.
+For those students who aspire to Oxbridge, Russell group universities or particularly competitive courses such as medicine, special tuition or preparation is provided through the Seren network.

 All sixth formers are encouraged to undertake a period of work experience, usually in an area relevant to their proposed course or career.
-Students are advised that it is essential for certain areas such as medicine, health related courses, veterinary science and teaching; in other areas it is strongly recommended as providing additional weight to a university or job application.
+This should be arranged by individual learners outside of normal lesson time.
+Learners are advised that it is essential for certain areas such as medicine, health related courses, veterinary science and teaching; in other areas it is strongly recommended as providing additional weight to a university or job application.

-For further information or to arrange a visit to the 6th Form at Cwmbran High School, please contact Mr Marc Chapman- Head of 6th Form
+For further information or to arrange a visit to the 6th Form at Cwmbran High School, please contact Mr M Chapman- Head of 6th Form.